-In FY22, special consideration will be given for proposals focused on equity and/or the social dimension of sustainability.
-This includes, but is not limited to, proposals that address how biologically intensive, organic, and sustainable agriculture strategies may impact people from under-represented communities, long-term social costs (e.g. true cost accounting), or how to increase engagement of minority or under-represented communities (e.g. farmworker, low income, other) in research and extension programs.
+In FY24, special consideration will be given for proposals focused on equity and/or the social dimension of sustainability.
+This includes, but is not limited to, proposals that address how biologically intensive, organic, and sustainable agriculture strategies may impact people from underrepresented communities (e.g., by decreasing costs of organic produce; addressing food deserts), long-term social costs (e.g. true cost accounting), or how to increase engagement of minority or under-represented communities (e.g. farmworker, low income, other) in research and extension programs.
+In addition, all PIs will be asked to describe how their proposed project addresses the social dimension of sustainability.
+For example, if a proposal is focused on a specific technology or methodology, PI's should explain how they will engage with individuals who might ultimately be impacted by the technology when applied, and/or how they will make sure that results reach underrepresented audiences.